isgasho/xs/README.md

 Remote (server) to local (client) copy:
 * hkexcp joebloggs@host-or-ip:/remoteDirOrFile /some/where/local/Dir

-NOTE: Renaming while copying is NOT supported (ie., like cp's 'cp /foo/bar/fileA ./fileB).
-Put another way, the destination (whether local or remote) is ALWAYS a dir.
+NOTE: Renaming while copying (eg., 'cp /foo/bar/fileA ./fileB') is NOT supported.
+Put another way, the destination (whether local or remote) must ALWAYS be a directory.

-hkexcp uses tar with gzip compression (ala a 'tarpipe') under the hood, sending tar data over the hkex encrypted channel.
-Use the -d flag on client or server to see the generated tar commandlines if you're curious.
+hkexcp uses tar (a 'tarpipe') with gzip compression, sending tar data over the hkex encrypted channel.
+Use the -d flag on client or server to see the generated tar commands if you're curious.

 Tunnels
 --
-Simple tunnels (only client tunnels from client -> server for now, no reverse tunnels) are supported.
+Simple tunnels (client -> server, no reverse tunnels for now) are supported.

 Syntax: hkexsh -T=&lt;tunspec&gt;{,&lt;tunspec&gt;...}
-.. where &lt;tunspec&gt; is &gt;localport:remoteport&gt;
+.. where &lt;tunspec&gt; is &lt;localport:remoteport&gt;

 Example, tunnelling ssh through hkexsh